Ethan's Eats sets up shop at Olyphant's Regal Room - News Break

 Ethan's Eats sets up shop at Olyphant's Regal Room

-Jun.
-23—Ethan's Eats has a classic café feel with a rotating daily menu.
+Ethan’s Eats has a classic café feel with a rotating daily menu.
 The new business — which rents space in the Regal Room, 214 Lackawanna Ave., Olyphant — opened in late May under owner Ethan Snyder.
-Ethan's Eats has a variety of grab-and-go items, but customers also can sit down and enjoy their beverages and sandwiches there.
-The eatery launched a meal-order service, too, with items available for pickup or delivery through ethanseatsnepa.com.www.tribuneledgernews.com
+Ethan’s Eats has a variety of grab-and-go items, but customers also can sit down and enjoy their beverages and sandwiches there.
+The eatery launched a meal-order service, too, with items available for pickup or delivery through ethanseatsnepa.com.www.thetimes-tribune.com